dabasjayant/bcrypt-lite/README.md

 # **bcrypt-lite**

+A library to help you hash passwords.

-A standalone, lightweight version of Bcrypt.js with no dependencies, ideal for environments where minimalism and ease of use are key.
+`bcrypt-lite` is a standalone, lightweight version of Bcrypt.js with no dependencies, ideal for environments where minimalism and ease of use are key.

 ## **Installation**